Carmagnole: Importance

 Song was a very important means of expression in France during the Revolution.
-The Marseillaise, which has since become the French National Anthem, was written during this period.
+La Marseillaise, which has since become the French National Anthem, was written during this period.
 It has been written that, "Frenchmen took pride in their habit of singing and regarded it as one source of their success."
 In France, heroism was linked to gaiety.
 In the preface to the Chansonnier de la République there are questions that the French Republic poses to the world: "What will the ferocious reactionaries, who accuse France of unity, say when they see them equal to the heroes of antiquity in singing the Carmagnole?
 What will they say when they hear on the battlefields of the republicans these patriotic refrains, which precede and follow the most bloody combats?"
 La Carmagnole, and revolutionary song in general, was viewed as an important part of the new French Republic, and of being a Frenchman.
 La Carmagnole was particularly popular because, like the song Ah! ça ira ("It'll do", "Everything will be OK"), it contained simple lyrics that illiterate people could easily learn and understand, and therefore participate in singing.